BLB Solicitors

 Access to Neighbouring Land Act 1992

-• the maintenance, renovation or repair of a property (or parts of it) in order to preserve it (NB different legal rights may be available if you intend to carry out work to a party wall);
+• the maintenance, renovation or repair of a property (or parts of it) to preserve it (NB different legal rights may be available if you intend to carry out work to a party wall);

 • the clearing or repair of any sewers, drains, cables or pipes;